NagoDede/InstallerCleaner/README.md

     command-line --move target_directory

 Additionally, the tool can create a report (the report is automatically generated in simulate mode), thanks to the command line --report.
-The command-line options are also accessible thanks to the --help command.
+The command-line options are also accessible thanks the --help command.

+## Installation
+Download the files set in bin/Release, copy somewhere on your hard drive, it could be C:/Temp... and launch the tools from a Windows Command box.

 ## Build
 As there is a single module, it shall not be a problem.